 How to Overcome Stumbling Blocks to Going Global

-1. There is a lack of knowledge (they don’t know how to do it)
+There is a lack of knowledge.

 Say you need to source herbs to get a more competitive price on your rice medley packaged for retail stores.
 Where do you go for help, to not only find the best herb supplier in the world but also to prequalify the source of supply and transport the herbs to your factory door?

-2. You can’t find customers
+You can’t find customers.

 You can be all set to do something, anything, globally, but if you can’t find customers—or God forbid, they can’t find you—you’re dead in the water.
 Where do you turn for help?
 It’s easy.

 Start by reading How to Find Overseas Customers, which drills down on a few good websites to visit for help, research intelligence (PIERS, for example) and the U.S. Department of Commerce, U.S. Commercial Service’s Gold Key Service.
 And of course, once you find a handful of reputable customers, you’ll want to determine if they truly are reputable and a good fit for your business.
-In that case, read How to Find and Pre-Qualify Importing Wholesalers For Your Product Line Overseas, which provides a shortlist to finding good distributors overseas and prequalifying them.
+In that case, read How to Find and Pre-Qualify Importing Wholesalers For Your Product Line Overseas, which provides a shortlist to finding good distributors overseas and pre-qualifying them.

-3. The fear of not getting paid
+The fear of not getting paid.

 Is this fear a myth?
 Not really.
-When I recently asked a small business owner what challenges her the most on exports, getting paid was the No. 1 concern.
+When we asked a small business owner what challenges her the most on exports, getting paid was the No. 1 concern.
 After all, not getting paid may impact a small business exporter at a far greater magnitude than a large business because the sale will make up a larger proportion of the small business exporter’s overall earnings.

 How can we eliminate the fear so more small businesses export or import?
-It’s simple: Give them the information they need to make intelligent decisions about securing payment.
+It’s simple: give them the information they need to make intelligent decisions about securing payment.
 The first step is for small business owners to have a conversation with their banker.
 If you don’t ask, you won’t know.
 So the “ask” is critical to ensuring the fear about getting paid or making payments is eliminated altogether.

-4. Exporting doesn’t apply to their business
+Exporting doesn’t apply to their business.

 Jane sells plants at an exotic nursery.
 Bill sells healthcare services to his neighboring community.
 Both think exports do not apply to their businesses.
 Their thoughts could not be further from the truth.
 They, along with the vast majority of other small business owners, need to rethink what importing or exporting means for their business and how to apply it creatively to their businesses.